Hackers take control of Tampa mayor's Twitter account, announce airport bomb threat

 Breaking News Emails

-A hacker took control of Tampa Mayor Bob Buckhorn’s Twitter account on Thursday morning, spewing racist slurs, posting child pornography and making a bomb threats, officials said.
+A hacker took control of Tampa Mayor Bob Buckhorn’s Twitter account on Thursday morning, spewing racist slurs, posting child pornography and making a bomb threat, officials said.

-Buckhorn's verified Twitter feed has more than 50,000 followers and all his tweets had been removed on Thursday morning.
+Buckhorn's verified Twitter feed has more than 50,000 followers and all of his tweets were later removed.

 "Earlier this morning we noticed someone hacked Mayor Buckhorn's twitter account, this was clearly not Mayor Buckhorn," the city's official Twitter feed said at 7:12 a.m.
 ET.
 "Upon noticing the hack we immediately began investigating these reprehensible tweets."